 One of the most useful questions to ask interviewers is – “what would my typical day look like?”
 This question puts the interviewer into the shoes of the person performing that role and can help you gain valuable information about what would be expected of you if you get the job.
 This also gives you valuable information about the job that you wouldn’t otherwise have from the job description.
 There may, for example, be unwritten expectations for each employee, even if they aren’t listed on the job description.

-I should note that your first interview is probably not the best time to ask a ton of HR-related questions, such as pay, benefits, time off, etc. These are important questions, but they can be answered during a second round of interviews or by contacting HR directly.
+I should note that your first interview is probably not the best time to ask a ton of HR-related questions, such as pay, benefits, time off, etc. These are important questions, but they can be answered during the second round of interviews or by contacting HR directly.
 Your first interview should focus on whether or not you and the company are a good fit for each other.

 Showing Up for Your Interview